Somefive/typescript-data-model/README.md

 **load** can be used to load properties if the property is available and exists in the given object.

 **toDocs** can publish current data model to object that contains specified available fields.
 If no fields specified then all available fields are going to be published.
+The option `ignoreNil` will ignore the fields that has null or undefined value.
+It is set to be true by default.
+The option `force` will skip the availability check and this is set to false by default.

 **validate** can validate specified available fields if validators are suppressed on them.
 If no fields specified then all available fields are going to be published.
+The option `force` will skip the availability check and this is set to false by default.

 *Watch out:* Each field should be initialized in constructor otherwise when it is not defined explicitly, the validation and scenario will not work on it.

 ### Scenario
 The **ScenarioFilter** is composed of list of included and excluded scenarios.
 The **defaultIncluded** is set to decide whether the suppressed property is available if current scenario is neither in included list nor in excluded list.

+The **ScenarioName** includes *string* and *Symbol* types which are the valid parameter types when creating scenarios.

 For example, Model default scenario are set to be *default*, if *default* is in a property's excluded scenario list then it will be unavailable.